michelta00/wizard/README.md

 <img src="assets/readme/play_phase_last_player.png" width=50% height=50% alt="Play phase"> <br>

 At the end of each trick, the winner is shown and the new trick starts automatically.
 If the trick is the last trick of a round, also the points gained or lost in this round are shown, and the new round starts automatically.
+At the end of the game, the winner is announced and the players can close the game.

-Enjoy the game!
+Have fun playing!

 ## 5 Special Features